 When and where is Resonate?

-Information about upcoming Resonate evenings can be found on our events page.
+Resonate takes place at Vaughan House (down the road from Westminster Cathedral) and occurs quarterly throughout the year.
+Information about upcoming Resonate evenings can be found on our Events page.

 Why ground ourselves in the Bible, Church and Sacraments?